In this post I’m going to show you exactly how to rank #1 in Google.

 How I Outranked Big Brands (And Hit the #1 Spot in Google for “List Building”)

-I recently published a post on my blog called “List Building: How to Build an Email List in 2018”.
+A few years ago, I published a post on my blog called “List Building: How to Build an Email List”.

 And my target keyword for that page was “list building”.